maxtaco/maxtaco.github.com/_posts/2014-09-17-reflections-on-iced-coffee-script.md

 Meaning, if there's an error, it can be thrown away, since the rest of the function should not be executed.
 Instead, the outer callback, `cb`, should be called with an error.

-We can accomplish this pattern without any additions to the language, just with library help:
+We can accomplish this pattern without language additions, just with library help:

 {% highlight coffeescript %}
 {make_esc} = require 'iced-error'